BBN-Q/libaps2/doc/instruction-set.rst

 ======  ===========
 Bit(s)  Description
 ======  ===========
-23-0    address
+25-0    address
 ======  ===========

-Refills the waveform cache starting at *address*.
-Sequencer execution halts until the cache is filled.
+Prefetches a cache-line (128 instructions) starting at *address* into the subroutine cache.

 WAIT and SYNC
 ^^^^^^^^^^^^^